georgii-ivanov/powerbi-visuals-trello/README.md

-# powerbi-visuals-trello
+# Trello-like visual for PowerBI

-PowerBI Trello-like visual
+It's open-source Trello-like visual for PowerBI to show your data with Trello's.